 Total set point change – The sum of all set point changes for the best oven recipe found.

-Search Mode For Optimization
+Search Mode for Optimization

 Minimize PWI – Search for the combination of set point temperatures and conveyor speed that will minimize the Process Window Index.

+Maximize conveyor speed – Search for the set point temperatures that will maximize conveyor speed.

+Minimize energy consumption – Used by the Power software feature.
+The software searches for the oven settings that will minimize the power consumption of the oven by finding oven set point solutions with slower conveyor speeds and lower temperature settings.

 Allow zone set points to change – This option will determine if Navigator will include zone set point changes when predicting new solutions.

 Allow conveyor speed to change – Choose whether to allow Navigator to vary the conveyor speed.
 If you choose this feature, you can set the minimum and maximum speeds.

-Maximize conveyor speed – Search for the set point temperatures that will maximize conveyor speed.

-Minimize energy consumption – Used by the Power software feature.
-The software searches for the oven settings that will minimize the power consumption of the oven by finding oven set point solutions with slower conveyor speeds and lower temperature settings.

 Conveyor Speed Constraints

-As long as the Allow Conveyor Speed to Change feature is selected, these options will be available.
+As long as the Allow Conveyor Speed to Change feature is selected, these options will be available:

 Minimum – Select slowest conveyor speed you would like Navigator to recommend for new products.

-Maximum - Select the fastet conveyor speed you would like Navigator to recommend for new products.
+Maximum - Select the fastest conveyor speed you would like Navigator to recommend for new products.